 Portugal divorce law

-A divorce in Portugal can either be mutually agreed or contested.
-Divorcing by mutual agreement is a much quicker process, but it requires both parties to agree on various issues, such as child care and maintenance, and how their assets will be divided.
+A divorce in Portugal can either be mutually agreed upon or contested.
+Divorcing by mutual agreement is a much quicker process.
+However, it requires both parties to agree on various issues, such as child care and maintenance, and how their assets will be divided.

-On the other hand, a contested divorce will usually involve some form of a court hearing and can be a much more drawn out process.
+On the other hand, a contested divorce will usually involve some form of a court hearing.
+This can be a much more drawn-out process.

 How to get a divorce in Portugal by mutual agreement

 You can apply for a divorce by mutual consent at the civil registry office.
-First, you’ll need a list of your communal property and details of an agreement on custody of any children, maintenance payments and how any property will be divided, but you won’t need to disclose your reasons for applying.
+First, you’ll need a list of your communal property and details of an agreement on custody of any children, maintenance payments and how any property will be divided.
+You won’t need to disclose your reasons for applying, though.

-Once you’ve provided your documents, you’ll be invited to a meeting with the registrar and will be able to use mediation services if you wish.
-If you still want to get divorced and have provided the suitable legal documents, you’ll now have your application granted.
+Once you’ve provided your documents, you’ll be invited to a meeting with the registrar.
+Here, you’ll be able to use mediation services if you wish.
+As long as you still want to divorce and provide the necessary documents, you’ll have your application granted.

-If your application involves children, the Public Prosecution Service will look at your documents and respond to you within 30 days.
+If your application involves children, the Public Prosecution Service examines your documents and responds within 30 days.
 If it rules that your agreement doesn’t sufficiently protect your children, you may have to amend it.

-Next, the judge will consider your agreements to check they provide sufficient protection for both partners, before making the divorce official.
+Next, the judge will consider your agreements.
+The judge checks that they provide sufficient protection for both partners, before making the divorce official.
 Click here for information about the consequences of divorce in Portugal.